renovatebot/renovate/lib/manager/helmsman/readme.md

-The `helmsman` manager is currently limited and does not support the full feature set of [Helmsman](https://github.com/Praqma/helmsman), please consult the documented limitations below.
+The `helmsman` manager is currently limited and does not support the full feature set of [Helmsman](https://github.com/Praqma/helmsman), read about the limitations below.

 ### Non-configured fileMatch